UPPMAX/naiss_intro_python/docs/reflections/20251127/README.md

 When all learners were in their rooms and I did a first round, I had time to talk to her and discussed this.
 She apparently had a question and helped out.
-She felt it was OK to help out a bit and I trust her judgement.
+She felt it was OK to help out a bit and I trust her judgment.
 After the first break, I did introduce her properly :+1: .
 I enjoy(ed) having an observer around: let's see what she has written down :-)